ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 Monks who practice the Way of the Arcane Hand have trained their bodies and souls to be attuned to the weave of arcane magic.
 They can harness those cosmic energies and use them to fuel their martial practices.
 Monks of this tradition, although not mageborn, have gained control over the rawest and most natural forms of power.
 #### **Way of the Serpent**<sup>(GTD)</sup>
 Master of the spear, this nimble warrior uses polearms not only as a weapon, but as an extension of themselves, using their weapon to amplify mobility, maneuverability, and combat.
 Like a snake in the grass, the Way of the Serpent hones one’s ability to predict oncoming attacks, deflect from a distance, and strike with deadly precision.
-## Mystic
-*Often feared or misunderstood, driven by an unending drive to destroy the wicked, blood hunters are clever, arcane warriors who have bound their essence to the dark creatures they hunt.
-Armed with the rites of forbidden blood magic and a willingness to sacrifice their own vitality and humanity for the cause, they protect the realms from the shadows, ever vigilant to avoid becoming the same monsters they vow to hunt.*

-*Through careful study and practice, blood hunters have honed the rites of hemocraft into their combat prowess, forfeiting a facet of their health to infuse their weapons with powerful blood magic and summoning the elements to envelop their strikes.
-Willing to suffer whatever it takes to achieve victory, these adept warriors have forged themselves into a potent force against the terrors that threaten the innocent.*

-### <u>Subclasses - Mystic Orders</u>

-*There are a handful of secretive orders of blood hunters that guard their cryptic techniques and rituals.
-One must adhere to one of these orders to even be granted access to the Hunter’s Bane rite that starts their journey, and only once they’ve proven their dedication and ability will the secrets of the order begin to be revealed.
-It’s within these small, enigmatic sects that the real power of a blood hunter is learned.*
-### *Unearthed Arcana*
-#### **Avatar Order**
-#### **Awakened Order**
-#### **Immortal Order**
-#### **Nomad Order**
-#### **Soul Knife Order**
-#### **Wu Jen Order**
 ## ~~Necromancer~~
 ### *Valda’s Spire of Secrets*
 Blood Ascendant